IES-Jaume-Balmes/2020-21-DAW2-M12-BookFind/README.md

 Spring automatically handles the numbers, that is, negative or very large numbers will not give an error.
 The variables pageSize and pageNumber are set in spring properties.

-a) Returns by pagination
+a) Returns by pagination --> METHOD:GET

     books/page?pageSize=0&pageNumber=12

-b) Returns the pages with "sort", in this case by id (choose the parameter) and in form (desc)
+b) Returns the pages with "sort", in this case by id (choose the parameter) and in form (desc) --> METHOD:GET

     books/page?pageSize=0&pageNumber=12&sort=id,desc

-c) Books ascending price
+c) Books ascending price --> METHOD:GET

     /books/price-asc

-d) Books desc price
+d) Books desc price --> METHOD:GET

     /books/price-desc

-e) Returns 1 book by id
+e) Returns 1 book by id --> METHOD:GET

      books/{id num}

+### Admin BOOK endpoints

+a) Crear a book books/new --> METHOD:POST

+    books/new

+    Postman example:
+    {
+    "bookId":555,
+    "isbn":"123",
+    "image":"cccc",
+    "title":"titulo",
+    "publishedDate":"1847-01-01",
+        "author":--> Object author
+    "description":"description",
+    "price":15
+    }

+b)Upate book (pass book object as parameter) --> METHOD:PUT

+    books/update

+c) delate a book by its id --> METHOD:DELETE

+    books/delate/{id}

+### 2) Cart controller (MUST BE LOGED, USER)-->METHOD:GET

+a) Get the actual user cart

+    /cart

+b) Add new lineItems (books, products) to the actual logedin user -->METHOD:POST

+    /cart/add

+    Postman example:
+    {
+    "quantity":5,
+    "productId":1
+    }

+c)Change the quantity of lineItems (book) you will buy -->METHOD:PUT

+      cart/{itemId}

+        PUT BODY NEEDS A NUMBER (IS THE NUMBER OF THE NEW QUANTITY OF "LINE ITEMS"

+        FOREXAMPLE, LINEITEM IS 5 OF PRIDE AND PREJUDICE (5 BOOKS OF PRIDE AND PREJUDICE) AND NOW I JUST WANT 1, THE PUT BODY IS A 1

+        PUT BODY:

+        1

+        The id is the id of the lineItem object

+        this method returns the new lineitem (modified) in json

+d) Delete an LineItem from the cart -->METHOD:DELETE

+    /cart/{itemId}
+e) Check out and create a new order (buy) -->METHOD:POST

+    /cart/checkout

+### 3) CATEGORY CONTROLLER (CLASSIC BOOK, ROMANTIC NOVEL, ETC)

+### 4) User controller

+### 5) User controller

 Project
 Link: [https://github.com/IES-Jaume-Balmes/2020-21-DAW2-M12-BookFind](https://github.com/IES-Jaume-Balmes/2020-21-DAW2-M12-BookFind)